When it comes to good health, sleep is key. You’ll probably find it hard to get a good night’s sleep without a good mattress.

 people who sleep alone or with a small child or pet

 older children and teenagers

 A full-size mattress measures 53 by 75 inches, so they’re not ideal for many couples, especially those who prefer plenty of personal space.
 Of course, if you’re both on the shorter side and love to cuddle through the night, you might be just fine.

 Mattress size isn’t the only factor to consider when purchasing a new mattress.

 If you have back pain, you might want a mattress with pressure-relief technology, for example.
-Perhaps you want to be sure the mattress has a firm edge, so it holds its shape over time.

 Bed frame and bedding